Camara Municipal De Coimbra248 Votes Currently Closed

 - Bus: 103, 5, 6, 7, 11, 24, 29, 42, Linha Azul

 Love this?
-Explore the entire list of things to do in Coimbra before you plan your trip.
+Explore the entire list of places to visit in Coimbra before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Coimbra and book an accommodation of your choice.